menu close

 Industry Benchmark*

-Across the Lower, Lower Middle and Upper Middle quartiles we see a fairly balanced men to women ratio.
-The top quartile is predominantly made up of our IT professionals, a demographic that at an industry level is heavily male dominated.
+Across the Lower and Lower Middle quartiles, we see a fairly balanced men to women ratio.
+The Upper Middle and Upper quartile is predominantly made up of our IT professionals, a demographic that at an industry level is heavily male dominated.
 This impacts the median gender pay gap as these positions often attract a higher level of earnings, reflecting market rates.
 This means that despite the gender balance for pay at the lower levels, our male-heavy tech roles mean we cannot show gender balance in the top quartile.
 This also affects our overall result.

 Canon continues to provide programs and information to help create an awareness and promote gender balance in the workplace.
 We have a range of initiatives aimed at this: